The European Invasion – Doom Troopin' Live

 The European Invasion – Doom Troopin' Live is the second live album by American heavy metal band Black Label Society.
 It was released on DVD in 2006, just before the band's Shot to Hell album.
-It is ranked at number 4 on the UK Music and DVD Chart.
+It was ranked at number 4 on the UK Music and DVD Chart.

 The DVD contains footage from two different concerts, in Paris and London, and also includes videos from the songs "Suicide Messiah", "In This River", and "Fire It Up", as well as a making-of feature for the "Suicide Messiah" video.
 It also included is a 50-minute featurette called "Backstage Pass".

 On August 24, 2010, The European Invasion – Doom Troopin' Live was released on Blu-ray.